YARC-Official/docs/Instruments.md

 ❗E-kit not being detected
 Make sure you have the [Microsoft Visual C++ redistributables](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed.
-Make sure nothing else is open that is also using the e-kit, Windows only allows one program to access a MIDI device at a time.
+Make sure nothing else is open that is also using the e-kit.
+Windows only allows one program to access a MIDI device at a time.
-Make sure you hit something on the kit before hitting "Add Device", the list doesn't refresh automatically.
+Make sure you hit something on the kit before hitting "Add Device"; the list doesn't refresh automatically.

 **Extra triggers breaking combo**
 Some lower budget e-kits have issues with occasional extra triggers.
 In YARG's Bindings menu, you can pull down each input pad and access a more detailed menu with options for Debounce and Threshold that may help.